harrisonratcliffe/LaraBug/.github/README.md

 ],
 ```

-PS: If you're using lumen, it could be that you don't have the `logging.php` file.
-So, you can use default logging file from
+PS: If you're using Lumen, it could be that you don't have the `logging.php` file.
+So, you can use the default logging file from
-framework core and make changes above.
+the framework core and make changes above.
 ```bash
 php -r "file_exists('config/') || mkdir('config/'); copy('vendor/laravel/lumen-framework/config/logging.php', 'config/logging.php');"
 ```

 ## License
-The LaraBug package is open source software licensed under the [license MIT](http://opensource.org/licenses/MIT)
+The LaraBug package is open-source software licensed under the [license MIT](http://opensource.org/licenses/MIT)